Audio Interviewing Tips

-- You want the person to answer in complete sentences that clearly answer the question, not short phrases that may need a narrator’s explanation.
+I can’t emphasize this enough: Request that the interviewee always answers in complete sentences that clearly address the question, not short phrases that may need a narrator’s explanation.

 Ask Again: Don’t be afraid to ask “Why?;” “Please explain that more in-depth.”
 “Please say that again, I didn’t quite understand the first time.”

-Last Question: Always ask, “Is there anything else I should have asked?
+Last Question (if you need to fill time to reach 5 minutes): Ask, “Is there anything else I should have asked?
 Is there anything else you want me to know?”

 There is no better way to learn audio reporting than by trying it out for yourself!